Ready to dive into a list of third trimester must haves. You’re in the right place! Because mama, you did it!

 Where to find it?

-Honestly, the best thing you can do to address those feelings is get as educated as possible about birth.
-Read as much as you can, connect with me over on Instagram, listen to pregnancy podcasts, and above all take a birth class.
+Honestly, the best thing you can do to address those feelings is getting as educated as possible about birth.
+Read as much as you can, connect with me over on Instagram, listen to pregnancy podcasts, and above all take a birth class!

-We offer two different versions of our birth class, Birth It Up: The Natural Series for mamas that want to have an unmedicated birth, and Birth It Up: The Epidural Series for mamas that know they want to get an epidural.
-We have some of the most affordable prices on the market because we want to make birth education accessible to everyone.
+We offer three different versions of our birth class, Birth It Up: The Natural Series for mamas that want to have an unmedicated birth, and Birth It Up: The Epidural Series for mamas that know they want to get an epidural, and Birth It Up: The C-Section Series for mamas with scheduled C-sections on the horizon.

 Related: Are Birth Classes Really Necessary?